Why ETFs are cheaper than Mutual funds?

-Index tracking mutual funds are also expensive as compared to similar ETFs.
+Index-tracking mutual funds are also expensive as compared to similar ETFs.
 Let’s suppose an investor wants to sell or buy an ETF; the investor does the same by directly placing an order with the broker.

-However, to transact in a mutual fund, the investor needs to contact the fund manager, sell these units in the secondary market, and revert a tedious process that costs more.
+However, to transact in a mutual fund, the investor needs to contact the fund manager, sell these units in the secondary market, and revert to a tedious process that costs more.

 The mantra is simple “less work = fewer costs”

 ETFs use an “in-kind” method of creation and redemption of shares.

 An in-kind creation process means that if an investor has a portfolio precisely similar to the underlying security basket of the ETF, then the investor can directly exchange this portfolio for the equivalent number of ETF shares.